-A: I have a quaint, un-presuming setup consisting of a laptop (running Logic Pro X), PreSonus speakers, Røde microphone, Roland A-50, and various guitars, basses and amps.
+A: I have a quaint, un-presuming setup consisting of a laptop (running Logic Pro X), PreSonus speakers, Røde microphone, Roland A-50, and various acoustic and electric guitars, basses and amps.
 I also use Native Instruments Komplete and Kontact.

 Q: Describe the most common type of work you do for your clients.

-A: I take demos of vocals and whatever instrumentation artists want to play themselves and turn them into full productions, adding various creative elements to bring songs to life.
+A: I take demos of vocals and basic instrumentation from artists and develop them into full productions, adding various creative elements to bring songs to life.

 Q: What do you like most about your job?

 A: I love being creative!
-Theres nothing more satisfying than taking songs from demos to full, polished productions that artists can be truly proud of.
+It's incredibly satisfying to take songs from demos to full, polished productions that artists can be truly proud of.

 Q: Analog or digital and why?

-A: Honestly, digital.
-It's so accessible and easy these days and you can achieve polished, full productions, all from one laptop.
+A: Digital.
+It's so accessible and intuitive these days, and you can achieve polished productions, with minimal cost.